electric-sql/electric/components/electric/README.md

 # ElectricSQL

-Sync for modern apps.
-From the inventors of CRDTs.

-## What is ElectricSQL?
+## Local-first Postgres

-ElectricSQL is a local-first sync layer for web and mobile apps.
-Use it to build reactive, realtime, local-first apps directly on Postgres.
+ElectricSQL is an open source system for building local-first software.
+Use it to build fast, collaborative, resilient apps — with standard Postgres and SQLite.

 ## Getting started